ashishbarua/introduction-to-go/README.md

 ## Project
-Repository for introductory course for programming in Go
+Repository for introductory course on programming in Go